 \subsection{Interface between the algorithm and the application layer}

-The connection between the core of the algorithm and a given planning problem is achieved via 4 functions that the application layer provides: \begin{itemize} \item \textsc{StateCheck}, which takes a robot configuration $x$ as input and returns the list of worlds in which the configuration is valid. \item \textsc{TransitionCheck}, which takes two robot configurations as inputs and returns the list of worlds in which the robot configurations is valid. \item \textsc{GoalCheck}, which takes a robot configuration as input and returns the list of worlds in which the robot configuration fulfills the goal conditions. \item \textsc{Observe}, which receives a robot configuration and a belief-state as inputs and returns the possible output belief-states. \end{itemize}
+The connection between the core of the algorithm and a given planning problem is achieved via 4 functions that the application layer provides: \begin{itemize} \item \textsc{StateCheck}, which takes a robot configuration $x$ as input and returns the list of worlds in which the configuration is valid. \item \textsc{TransitionCheck}, which takes two robot configurations as inputs and returns the list of worlds in which the robot configurations are valid. \item \textsc{GoalCheck}, which takes a robot configuration as input and returns the list of worlds in which the robot configuration fulfills the goal conditions. \item \textsc{Observe}, which receives a robot configuration and a belief-state as inputs and returns the possible output belief-states. \end{itemize}

-The functions \textsc{StateCheck}, \textsc{TransitionCheck} and \textsc{GoalCheck} are akin to the functions required by standard path-planners like OMPL~\cite{sucan2012the-open-motion-planning-library}, but they are more general: the return type is a list of worlds instead of a boolean.
+\textsc{StateCheck}, \textsc{TransitionCheck} and \textsc{GoalCheck} are akin to the functions required by standard path-planning frameworks like OMPL~\cite{sucan2012the-open-motion-planning-library}, but they are more general: the return type is a list of worlds instead of a boolean.

 The \textsc{Observe} function is directly linked to partial observability and is specific to this algorithm.
 It allows belief-state inference.
-Going back to the example of Fig. \ref{fig:problem}, \textsc{Observe} returns an unchanged belief-state for all robot configurations that are outside of the door visibility zone, this is because no observation can be received, and therefore no belief-state inference is done.
+Going back to the example of Fig. \ref{fig:problem}, \textsc{Observe} returns an unchanged belief-state for all robot configurations that are outside of the door visibility zone, because no observation can be received, and therefore no belief-state inference is done.
 On the other hand, up to two possible belief-states are returned for robot configurations inside the door visibility zone.
 They correspond to the updated belief-states for the two possible observations.

-The following sections detail how the calls to those functions are orchestrated by the algorithm to build a path-tree.
+The next sections detail how the calls to those functions are orchestrated by the algorithm to build a path-tree.